diegocasillas/dawn-framework/README.md

 The *Controller Dispatcher* is in charge of creating a new instance of the *Controller* that needs to handle the request, and preparing it to call the requested action.

 Finally, the *Controller* delegates momentarily the request to the *Middleware*, which will verify that everything is in order (authentication, authorization...).
 After it, the *Controller* does its job and sends a response back.

+### Application container

+Dawn's application container contains everything necessary for the application to work.
+It is implemented in `Dawn/App/App.php`.

+The services are bound to it thanks to the *service providers*.

+It's in charge of getting the application ready, running it and provide its bound services.

+### Service providers

+Service providers form the backbone of the framework.
+Dawn includes several service providers (routing, database, session...), but you can also write your own and easily integrate them in Dawn.

+When the application is being bootstrapped, it means that it is registering and booting the service providers included in `config.php`.

+Service providers require a `register` and `boot` method.

+In the `register` method, the services are bound to the application container.
+It's called once for each service provider.

+The `boot` method is called after every service has been registered.
+Here, each service provider does the necessary tasks to get its services ready.

 # License
 Dawn is under [MIT License](https://github.com/diegocasillasdev/dawn/blob/master/LICENSE).